Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/InfectiousDiseases/InfectionPrevention/Handwashingintroduction.aspx

-colds and the flu.
-What you can do to stop the spread of germs When you need, or child care when they have cold or flu symptoms such as fever, runny nose, dry cough, tiredness
+; the alcohol in the gel kills non-visible germs that cause colds and the flu.
+What you can do to stop, are sick and keep your children home from school or child care when they have cold or flu symptoms

 Zoonotic Diseases

 , there are influenza A viruses specific to animals.
-Some flu viruses specific to animals include: swine, , cats, equine, horses, foxes, coyotes, bird flu, swine flu, influenza A, viruses, bacteria, wildlife
+Some flu viruses specific to animals include: swine influenza, , dogs, cats, equine, horses, foxes, coyotes, bird flu, swine flu, influenza A, viruses, bacteria

 Body Changes After Baby